-- Independent studies is offered on an exception basis only.
+- Independent studies are offered on an exception basis only.
 Ordinarily, the only reason for an independent study is a scheduling conflict.

 - Usually a maximum of one course (0.5 credit) per semester is allowed as an independent study for a student.

-- An independent study must a GRCHS course and be supervised by a GRCHS teacher.
+- An independent study must be a GRCHS course and be supervised by a GRCHS teacher.

 - When a student is unable to take courses on Grand Rapids Christian High School's campus: